Flying with Vapes: TSA Rules and Packing Guide

 Keeping devices in their original packaging maintains familiar visual patterns for screeners and reduces the likelihood of additional inspection.

-Empty your tank to about 3/4 full before flying — full tanks are more likely to leak from cabin pressure changes.
+Empty your tank to about 3/4 full before flying.
+Full tanks are more likely to leak from cabin pressure changes.
+Consider THCa disposable vapes that come pre-sealed to minimize leak risks during travel.

-Keep it in its original packaging when possible; no battery removal is needed.
+Keep it in its original packaging when possible.
+No battery removal is needed.
 If you are concerned about the activation button, tape it over.

 If the pod is easily detachable, remove it from the battery, wrap it separately, and keep both pieces in the same bag pocket.

+If TSA asks about your device, respond: "It's a vaping device with the battery secured for flight."
 For hemp products, say: "It's a federally compliant hemp product, and I have the certificate of analysis available."

-Screenshot all documentation — QR codes, lab reports, and receipts —before arriving at the airport so you can access it in airplane mode.
+Screenshot all documentation (QR codes, lab reports, and receipts) before arriving at the airport so you can access everything in airplane mode.
+Save PDFs of certificates to your phone's files app as backup when WiFi fails.

+British Airways enforces a limit of 15 batteries across all electronic devices.
 American Airlines requires protective cases for spare batteries but not for batteries inside devices.

 Gate agents, regardless of TSA clearance, have the authority to deny boarding if they determine your devices pose a safety risk.

-TSA compliance becomes irrelevant once you leave US airspace —destination country laws take full control.
+TSA compliance becomes irrelevant once you leave US airspace.
+Destination country laws take full control.

-Singapore, Thailand, and Brazil enforce complete vape bans with serious penalties including jail time for possession.
+Singapore, Thailand, and Brazil enforce complete vape bans with serious penalties, including jail time, for possession.

 Australia requires prescriptions for nicotine vapes, while Mexico bans all vape imports regardless of content.